eanamhossain/Url_Shorter/README.md

-# **URL Shortener**

-A simple URL shortener application built using Django.
+## **URLs Shortener Application built with Django**

+This project is a simple URLs shortener application built with Django, a high-level Python web framework.
+The application allows users to enter a long URL and receive a shortened version that redirects to the original URL.
+The shortened URL can be shared and tracked for clicks.

 ## **Features**

-- Shorten URLs
+- Shorten long URLs into short, memorable ones
+- Redirect short URLs to their original, long versions
-- Store and retrieve shortened URLs
+- Track clicks on short URLs
-- Redirect users to the original URL when they access the shortened URL
+- Responsive design for optimal viewing on different devices

-## **Prerequisites**
+## **Technical stack**

-- Python 3.x
+- Python 3
-- Django 3.x
+- Django 3
-- SQLite or any other relational database
+- HTML, CSS, JavaScript (jQuery)
+- SQLite database (can be easily switched to other databases such as PostgreSQL or MySQL)

-## **Installation**
+## **Achieved Skills**

-1. Clone the repository
+- Built a full-stack web application using Django
+- Implemented URL shortening and redirection functionality
+- Utilized Django's built-in authentication and authorization features for user management
+- Incorporated tracking and analytics for short URLs
+- Developed a responsive user interface for optimal viewing on different devices.

 ```
 shellCopy code